Explaining predictions, recommendations, and other AI output to users is critical for building trust. This chapter covers:

 Partial explanations clarify a key element of how the system works or expose some of the data sources used for certain predictions.
 Partial explanations intentionally leave out parts of the system’s function that are unknown, highly complex, or simply not useful.
 Note that progressive disclosures can also be used together with partial explanations to give curious users more detail.

-You can see some example partial explanations below for an AI-driven plant classification app.
+You can see some example partial explanations below for an AI-powered plant classification app.

 Describe the system or explain the output